Menu of Deliciousness

 CHICKEN WITH SHALLOTS, DIJON & TARRAGON SAUCE (CHICKEN)

-I got this recipe from my friend Nancy.
+I got this recipe from my friend Nancy, in Walnut Creek.
 Since then it’s become my “go-to” chicken recipe.
 A great family-weeknight meal, but its company-worthy, too.
 Serve it with a salad, a green vegetable…and bread to sop the sauce.
 The leftovers are unbelievably good.

 Chicken with 40+ Garlic Cloves (CHICKEN)